-Casting Time: 1 action Range: 300 feet Components: V Duration: Concentration, up to 1 minute target must succeed on a Strength saving throw or its flying speed (if any) is reduced to 0 feet for the spell's duration.
+Range: 300 feet Components: V

+Choose one creature you can see within range.
+Yellow strips of magical energy loop around the creature.
+The target must succeed on a Strength saving throw or its flying speed (if any) is reduced to 0 feet for the spell's duration.
 An airborne creature affected by this spell descends at 60 feet per round until it reaches the ground or the spell ends.